algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 You can directly run and debug on it, no need to setup something else.

 Also, you can use virtual devices on your PC, whether it is IOS or Android-based.
-Some of these emulators are already integrated to Android-Studio and else, however you sometimes have to create it by yourself.
+Some of these emulators are already integrated to Android-Studio and else, though you sometimes have to create them yourself.

 #### Software